plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/3_implementation_guide.md

 ## 1. Introduction

-This document provides a step-by-step guide for implementing the core components and features of the CyberDeltaEngine (`DuskNetAI`) Prototype 0.0.1, incorporating the necessary safety systems and testing procedures identified in response to critic feedback.
+This document provides a step-by-step guide for implementing the core components and features of the CyberDeltaEngine (`CyberDeltaEngine`) Prototype 0.0.1, incorporating the necessary safety systems and testing procedures identified in response to critic feedback.

 ## 1. Project Setup